 • Learn from local professors and experts about sustainable energy in Denmark

 Energy Transitions Faculty Leader:

-Dr. Lynn Badia is an Assistant Professor of English at CSU and a Research Lead at the CSU Energy Institute.
-Dr. Badia’s research and teaching are focused on questions about science and culture, and she frequently teaches in the field of Environmental and Energy Humanities.
-She is interested in working collaboratively across humanities and STEM fields on today’s complex issues regarding energy and climate, which not only pose technical challenges but also questions about how we want to live.
-Her co-authored books include After Oil (2016) and Climate Realism: The Aesthetics of Weather, Climate, and Atmosphere in the Anthropocene (2020).
+Dr. Lynn Badia is an Associate Professor of English, and she is affiliated faculty of the CSU Energy Institute and the CSU Center for Environmental Justice.
+Dr. Badia’s research and teaching are focused on science and culture, and she frequently teaches in the field of Environmental and Energy Humanities.
+She is interested in working collaboratively across humanities and STEM fields on today’s urgent issues regarding energy and climate change, which not only pose technical challenges but also questions about how we want to live.

 What They Said:

 Course Title: E404A – Sustainable Energy Futures: Denmark

 Locations: Colorado and Copenhagen, Denmark